techidaily/site-some-skills/source/_posts/2024-approved-unlocking-the-potential-of-snapchat-highlights.md

 This guide helped you understand what Snapchat Spotlight is and how you can post your snaps to Spotlight.

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For Win 7 or later(64-bit)

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For macOS 10.14 or later

-## Conclusion

-Snapchat Spotlight has become quite popular since its launch.
-New creators worldwide try their best to create snaps that can go viral on Spotlight.
-While the competition to get featured on Spotlight intensifies with each passing day, there's still a lot of scope for new creators.

-This guide helped you understand what Snapchat Spotlight is and how you can post your snaps to Spotlight.

 <ins class="adsbygoogle"
      style="display:block"